twardoch/svgn/docs/comparison.md

 -   You are already heavily invested in the Node.js/JavaScript ecosystem.
 -   Your performance requirements are met by `svgo`'s current capabilities.
--   You require one of the 7 plugins not yet implemented in `svgn` (particularly convertTransform, inlineStyles, or removeUselessStrokeAndFill which are in SVGO's default preset).
+-   You require one of the 3 plugins not yet implemented in `svgn`.
 -   You need immediate access to the latest `svgo` features and plugins as they are released.
 -   You prefer the flexibility and rapid development cycles often associated with JavaScript.